Sarah, Plain and Tall (film): Critical response

 John J. O'Connor of The New York Times praised the story for "the kind of clean, simple line that television handles most skillfully", but opined that it "proceeds charmingly to a conclusion that is far from surprising."
-O'Connor concluded his review by writing, "Sarah, Plain and Tall delivers an affecting portrait of that rare phenonmenon in popular mythology: the good stepmother."
+O'Connor concluded his review by writing, "Sarah, Plain and Tall delivers an affecting portrait of that rare phenomenon in popular mythology: the good stepmother."
 Scott D. Pierce of the Deseret News stated that the film "deals with emotions - love, loss, loneliness, yearning - on a very mature level" and called it "a television treasure."
 Patricia Brennan of The Washington Post described it as "a beautifully filmed story set at the turn of the century in the Kansas farmlands."

 Audience viewership

 According to Nielsen ratings, the film was the top-rated program of the week, attracting viewers in about 21.5 million homes.